 Taking Your Dog from the Republic of Ireland to Northern Ireland

-This is partially because the likelihood of rabies is so low.
+You are technically required to have a pet passport for your dog, including microchip and valid rabies vaccination, as for crossing any country border.
+However, this was not previously enforced, partially because the likelihood of rabies is so low.
 (Read more here.)
-Additionally, there is no need to worm your dog travelling between the UK and Ireland, so proof of this is not required.
+Additionally, there is no need to worm your dog travelling between Northern Ireland and Ireland, so proof of this is not required.

 Travelling Directly to Northern Ireland with a Dog

-An Import Authorisation must be obtained at least 10 days in advance.
-You must also engage and pay for the services of an approved quarantine establishment to check your paperwork on arrival.
+An Import Authorisation was required to be obtained at least 10 days in advance.
+You were also required to engage and pay for the services of an approved quarantine establishment to check your pet’s paperwork on arrival.

 Inspired?
 Pin this to your Pinterest board!